haxiomic/webcore/ROADMAP.md

     - Implement extensions
     - Enable support for flipY and premultiply alpha

+- Image.src
+    - Loading images from `src` requires supporting event listeners so you can catch load complete

 - Haxe's MainLoop doesn't appear thread safe X_X
     - Also we should sort _while inserting_
     - We should probably redefine so it wakes the event loop when a new event is added

 - Maybe rename HaxeApp -> HaxeAppView or similar

+- WebAudio
+    - Minimize lock contention by splitting mixSources into time quanta (as specified in the specification) => Had issues when trying this; might be a problem in miniaudio